talitharibeiro/duckduckgo-search/backend/README.md

 # DuckDuckGo Search API Proxy

 This is a backend application built with **NestJS** that acts as a proxy for the DuckDuckGo API.
 It allows users to perform searches and stores the search history in a JSON file for persistence.
-The application is designed to be modular and scalable, supporting both `GET` and `POST` search requests.
+The application is designed to be modular and scalable, supporting `GET`, `POST`, and `DELETE` requests for search and history management.

 ## Features

 - **Search DuckDuckGo**: Perform searches via the DuckDuckGo API.
-- **Search History**: Save and retrieve search history.
+- **Search History**: Save, retrieve, and clear search history.
+- **Pagination**: Supports pagination for search results.
 - **Persistence**: Stores the search history in a JSON file (`query-history.json`) to ensure data is not lost after server restarts.

 ## Endpoints